top of page

 Closures

-100% earth based buttons such as coconut or wood.
+100% earth based closures such as coconut and silk.